Excel Troubleshooting (Table of Contents)

 What is Troubleshooting in Excel?

-Sometimes, in Excel, we get errors such as #N/A or #VALUE!
+Sometimes, we get errors such as #N/A or #VALUE in Excel!
 Even though we have applied formulae correctly (at least for ourselves, we feel we have applied those correctly).
-These kinds of issues might be due to different reasons, such as having used the same formula multiple times as a reference, getting dates in number format, getting #N/A or #VALUE! errors etc. These cases are finding what is going wrong with the formula is a bit difficult job for naked eyes.
+These issues might be due to different reasons, such as using the same formula multiple times as a reference, getting dates in number format, getting #N/A, or #VALUE!
+Errors etc. In these cases, finding what is going wrong with the formula is difficult for the naked eye.
 However, if we follow some checkpoints for such errors, there are ample possibilities that we will be able to eliminate those.
-This process of rectifying the errors from a formula and nullifying them is called troubleshooting.
+Excel Troubleshooting is the process of rectifying the errors from a formula and nullifying them.
 We will see some methods to troubleshoot the formula errors in Excel.

 Examples of Troubleshooting in Excel